sovrin-foundation/old-sovrin/getting-started.md

 submit.

 ```
-ALICE > send
-claim
-Job - Application
-to
-Acme
-Received
-response
+ALICE> send claim Job-Application to Acme
-from Acme Corp:
+Received response from Acme Corp:
-Your
-Job
-Application
-has
-been
-received.Thank
+Your Job Application has been received.
-you
+Thank you for your submission.
-for your submission.We will be in touch.
+We will be in touch.
 ```

 It